triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] Not needed for first user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?

 ### In-Progress
-- [ ] Unscheduled and other special events
-  - [ ] Model unscheduled and other special events in the language in a better way.
-  - [ ] Add unscheduled event support to checklist
-- [ ] remove duplicate first scheduled choices
+- [ ] Make sure data entry of shared-tasks, shared-steps still work.
+Make sure they display in checklist like a non shared task

 ### Done
+- [x] Unscheduled and other special events
+  - [x] Model unscheduled and other special events in the language in a better way.
+  - [x] Add unscheduled event support to checklist
+- [x] remove duplicate first scheduled choices
 - [x] Repeating Visits with occurrence on the schedule
 - [x] Finish Checklist display and printing as HTML:
   - [x] Add Schedule and Checklist details